SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 Next time you run the recipe install command, the settings inside custom.properties will be used to build the `local.properties file and there is no need to include -A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd`.

 ## CORS Settings

 - CORS settings **are very important for security**.
 We strongly recommend that a professional SAP Commerce Cloud administrator reviews these settings to suit your requirements, as the sample properties should not be used for production servers.
 - CORS (Cross-Origin Resource Sharing) defines a way for a browser and a server to decide which cross-origin requests for restricted resources can or cannot be allowed.
 Certain Spartacus functionalities, such as checkout and consent management, may not work properly if the CORS OCC REST API settings are not configured properly in SAP Commerce Cloud.
 - You can add these settings using the Hybris Administration Console.
 Hover your mouse over the **Platform** tab, click **Configuration**, then update the CORS settings.
-- For information on Spartacus and CORS settings, see <a href="https://sap.github.io/spartacus-docs/cors/" target="_blank">this help topic</a>.
+- For information on Spartacus and CORS settings, see [Cross-Origin Resource Sharing]({{ site.baseurl }}{% link _pages/install/cors.md %}).
 - Several other Spartacus features also require additional CORS settings.
-For more information about CORS, see the <a href="https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/8c91f3a486691014b085fb11c44412ff.html" target="_blank">ycommercewebservices Extension</a> in the SAP Help Portal.
+For more information about CORS, see the [ycommercewebservices Extension](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/8c91f3a486691014b085fb11c44412ff.html) on the SAP Help Portal.

 ## Troubleshooting

-**Failure at the Payment Step in the Checkout**
+### Failure at the Payment Step in the Checkout

 You may encounter the following error message: